MA2QL: A Minimalist Approach to Fully Decentralized Multi-Agent Reinforcement Learning: Additional Results

 \subsection{Alternate Update of IPPO}

 The principle of alternate update can also be applied to independent actor-critic methods.
-Here we additionally provide the empirical results of alternate update of IPPO (termed as MA2PPO) in the cooperative stochastic game and multi-agent MujoCo.
-For the cooperative stochastic game, as illustrated in Figure~\ref{fig:ma2pppo}, MA2PPO substantially outperforms IPPO.
-For multi-agent MujoCo, as shown in Figure~\ref{fig:ma2ppo_mujoco}, MA2PPO brings performance gain in HalfCheetah and performs comparably with IPPO in Hopper and Walker2D.
-These results may suggest that such a simple principle can also be applied to independent actor-critic methods for better performance.
+Here we additionally provide the empirical results of alternate update of IPPO (termed as MA2PPO) in the cooperative stochastic game.
+As illustrated in Figure~\ref{fig:ma2pppo}, MA2PPO substantially outperforms IPPO.
+This result may suggest that such a simple principle can also be applied to independent actor-critic methods for better performance.
 A more thorough investigation on independent actor-critic methods is beyond the scope of this paper and left as future work.